becarpenter/animaIPJ/IPJautonomic.md

 Terminology
 -----------

-According to various dictionaries, there are differences between the terms *automatic, autonomous* and *autonomic.*
+Dictionaries differentiate between the terms *automatic, autonomous* and *autonomic*:

 *Automatic:* as if done by a machine.